V1rtuaI/V1rtuaI/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Vade.
+You can view it via my repositories.
+- 🌱 I’m currently learning JavaScript, TypeScript and GO.
+- 📫 How to reach me: Discord: Ethan#7000.
+- 😄 Pronouns: He/Him.
+- ⚡ Fun fact: I'm 17 :).

 <!--
 **V1rtuaI/V1rtuaI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.